 Culture shows up as the output of how the organization thinks, reacts, communicates, collaborates, and makes decisions.
 The amorphous quality of these activities makes it seem difficult to guide or direct culture except by leadership role-modeling and recognizing appropriate behaviors, making speeches that clarify values, direction, and purpose, or developing policies that reinforce correct conduct and expectations.

-In fact, the behaviors, actions, mindsets, and perspectives of culture can be grouped into eight specific categories, which we identify as culture levers.
+In fact, the behaviors, actions, mindsets, and perspectives of culture can be grouped into eight specific categories, which we identify as culture drivers.

-Culture levers are distinct areas of focus that create an interconnected understanding into an organization’s ways of working.
-Initially, these levers must be intentionally created and aligned with each other.
-Once established, leaders can use these levers to monitor the condition or status of the culture and ensure alignment with vision, values, and purpose.
-They can also lean into specific levers or combinations of levers to steer the organization through periods of difficulty or towards new opportunities.
+Culture drivers are distinct areas of focus that create an interconnected understanding into an organization’s ways of working.
+Initially, these drivers must be intentionally created and aligned with each other.
+Once established, leaders can use these drivers to monitor the condition or status of the culture and ensure alignment with vision, values, and purpose.
+They can also lean into specific drivers or combinations of drivers to steer the organization through periods of difficulty or towards new opportunities.

 This framing helps leadership and others realize how much impact they can have on culture on an ongoing basis.
 While each of these isolated pieces can be adjusted specifically to make a meaningful impact on the organization, when operated in concert they amplify the power leaders have to build, manage, shift, or change culture as needed.